 A systematic logo design process to design any logo

 The logo design process can be very time consuming as it is often quite difficult to come up with logo design ideas that match our clients’ requirements.
 There are so many different elements you need to consider when designing a logo including colour, typography, balance and symbolism to name a few.
 So where do you start?
-Today I’ll show you a systematic logo design process which will hopefully add some logic and structure to the very creative and sometimes haphazard task of designing a logo.
+Today I’ll show you a step by step logo design process which will hopefully add some logic and structure to the very creative and sometimes haphazard task of designing a logo.

 So you have just finished talking to your client about the new brand they want you to create.
 As an example let’s say that your client is a stock broking firm called “Petra Capital” and they are looking for a clean and corporate logo design which will give their firm a professional look and feel.
 We’ll get started on designing their new logo using this systematic logo design process.